code-chandan/uchihaboard/README.md

 ---

-## what’s actually on this thing
+## why i think its dope

 SwiftBoard runs an MX-compatible, hot-swappable layout with full-row support
-No splits, no gaps — just a solid slab of productivity
+No splits, no gaps just a solid slab of productivity
-Supports a Pro Micro or Elite-C for easy firmware flashing
+Supports a rp 2040 for easy firmware flashing
-Includes rotary encoder support and even has per-key backlight footprints if you’re into that
+Includes rotary encoder support
 The matrix is clean, rows and columns are balanced and optimized
 You could run QMK or VIA on this thing in under 5 minutes
 And the case?
 3D printable, tight tolerances, and zero rattle